ValdmanisLab/InVNTR/README.md

 ## Setup

 Before running InVNTR 1.5, you need to download the required reference assemblies.
-A setup script is provided to automate this.
+A setup script is provided to automate this, as well as configure an environment for running InVNTR.
 You must already have mamba or conda installed and active on your terminal application, as well as wget.

 ### 1. Download the setup script